jlangch/venice/doc/readme/ext-geoip.md

 # GEO IP

-The 'geoip' module maps IP adresses to country and location (latitude, longitude) that can be visualized on a world map.
+The 'geoip' module maps IPv4 and IPv6 adresses to country and location (latitude, longitude) that can be visualized on a world map.
 The 'geoip' module uses the free [MaxMind](https://www.maxmind.com/) location databases.